 Professor Gastaldo was named as the Whipple-Coddington Professor of Geology when he was appointed as Chair of the Department in 1999.
 He continued to serve as Departmental Chair until the end of the 2011/2012 academic year, completing 13 years in this administrative position.
 His appointment as Whipple-Coddington Professor continues.

 In 1990, Professor Gastaldo was named a Forschungspreisträger by the Alexander von Humboldt Stiftung, Bonn, Germany, during which time he collaborated with Dr. Walter Riegel at the Georg-August-Universität.
 Göttingen.
-In 2012, he was invited back to Germany by Dr. Carole Gee at the Steinmann Institute at the Universität Bonn, as a short-term visiting scientist.
+In 2012.
+2016, and 2019, he was invited back to Germany by Dr. Carole Gee at the Steinmann Institute at the Universität Bonn, as a short-term visiting scientist.